 4. Openness and tolerance

 Of course, openness is a basic prerequisite for being active as a businessman or woman.
 In an intercultural context, it requires a special degree of openness.
 One should not be afraid of body contact, as it is common in southern regions such as Spain or Italy to greet each other with a kiss on the cheek or to hug each other instead of just shaking hands.
 Openness to new food or drink is also an important point, in other countries it is quite natural for a meeting to take place over lunch or dinner.
 It is often considered rude not to join in dining.

-Tolerance is also a very important topic.
+Tolerance is also a very important topic for international business.
 Not only in the country of origin in relation to your fellow men and your colleagues, also abroad.
 There are many customs and habits that you will encounter abroad that are unknown to you.
 You should experience and accept them without judging them.

 meetings are very cordial, you greet each other with cheek kisses.

 -The normal working day does start at 10:00 AM